EchoStar XV

 The launch of EchoStar XV was conducted by International Launch Services, using a Proton-M carrier rocket with a Briz-M upper stage.
 The launch occurred from Site 200/39 at the Baikonur Cosmodrome in Kazakhstan, at 18:40 UTC on 10 July 2010.
 The launch successfully placed EchoStar XV into a geosynchronous transfer orbit.
 Following separation from the rocket, it manoeuvred into a geostationary orbit with a perigee of 35781 km and an apogee of 35805 km.

+In January 2025, DISH filed to move EchoStar XV to 119 deg W as they migrate services from EchoStar XIV.